Help Guides

 In the instance of the event, a service being cancelled we will endeavor to contact within the time frames above and in good time through the contact information given and seek to rearrange or offer alternate provision.

 GDBE elevate | Pricing, Discounts & Concessions All prices quoted are exclusive of VAT and correct for the current academic year.
 We do not expect any change in prices but in the event of unforeseen circumstances, we reserve the right to change our pricing accordingly.
 Similarly, we reserve the right to withdraw any discounts or concessions accordingly.
-We offer a universal discount of 5% on any additional places (2 or more) booked on the same course or training programme.
-If there are any changes to pricing or to discounts, we will endeavour to notify you as soon as possible and you have the right to cancel, with no charge, should you so wish.
+If there are any changes to pricing or to discounts, we will endeavor to notify you as soon as possible and you have the right to cancel, with no charge, should you so wish.

 GDBE elevate | Invoicing & Payment